Walter Scott: Memorials and commemoration

 Scott has been credited with rescuing the Scottish banknote.
 In 1826, there was outrage in Scotland at the attempt of Parliament to prevent the production of banknotes of less than five pounds.
 Scott wrote a series of letters to the Edinburgh Weekly Journal under the pseudonym "Malachi Malagrowther" for retaining the right of Scottish banks to issue their own banknotes.
 This provoked such a response that the Government was forced to relent and allow the Scottish banks to continue printing pound notes.
 This campaign is commemorated by his continued appearance on the front of all notes issued by the Bank of Scotland.
 The image on the 2007 series of banknotes is based on the portrait by Henry Raeburn.

-During and immediately after World War I there was a movement spearheaded by President Wilson and other eminent people to inculcate patriotism in American school children, especially immigrants, and to stress the American connection with the literature and institutions of the "mother country" of Great Britain, using selected readings in middle school textbooks.
-Scott's Ivanhoe continued to be required reading for many American high school students until the end of the 1950s.
+In the United States, during and immediately after the First World War, there was a movement spearheaded by President Woodrow Wilson and other eminent people to inculcate patriotism in American schoolchildren, especially immigrants, and to stress the American connection with the literature and institutions of the "mother country" of Great Britain, using selected readings in middle school textbooks.
+Scott's Ivanhoe continued to be required reading for many American high-school students until the end of the 1950s.

 A bust of Scott is in the Hall of Heroes of the National Wallace Monument in Stirling.
 Twelve streets in Vancouver, British Columbia are named after Scott's books or characters.

-In The Inch district of Edinburgh, some 30 streets developed in the early 1950s are named for Scott (Sir Walter Scott Avenue) and for characters and places from his poems and novels.
+In the Inch district of Edinburgh, some 30 streets developed in the early 1950s are named for Scott (Sir Walter Scott Avenue) and for characters and places from his poems and novels.
 Examples include Saddletree Loan (after Bartoline Saddletree, a character in The Heart of Midlothian), Hazelwood Grove (after Charles Hazelwood, a character in Guy Mannering) and Redgauntlet Terrace (after the 1824 novel of that name).